-You (or your publisher) must register the shares of the new composition with a Collective Management Organisation (CMO), such as ASCAP, BMI or PRS, including Tracklib's and the original publishers and writers shares.
-This registration should be similar to the registration you've entered on the previous page, but how you practically register this data varies due to differences between different CMOs.
+You (or your publisher) must register the shares of the new composition with a Publishing Rights Organization (PRO), such as ASCAP, BMI or PRS, including the original publishers' and writers' shares.
+This registration should be similar to the registration you've entered on the previous page, but how you practically register this data varies due to differences between different PROs.

 To help you as much as possible we have calculated examples on how to register your new song based on the information you have already provided.
 Please note that these are just examples and you should verify that the numbers here are correct before you register.

 To make things even more complicated, when registering with some of these organizations it's not always possible to register correctly.
 PRS for Music in the UK, for example, doesn't allow you to register any publishers for your song if you are registered with them as a songwriter.
-For reference, here's a list of global CMOs / publishing rights organisations.
+For reference, here's a list of global publishing rights organizations.

 Registration guide: BMI (USA) or similar